hwalsuklee/tensorflow-style-transfer/README.md

 </p>

 ### The Gyeongbokgung Palace in Seoul, South Korea
-There results were obtained from default setting except `--max_size 1200`.
+Results were obtained from default setting except `--max_size 1200`.
 An image was rendered approximately after 19.5 mins on  GTX 980 ti.

 <p align="center">